ryan-kwan-do/old_web/about.md

 comment: false
 ---

  I work with organizations to learn about complex problems and what can be done at them.
-My research interests lie in the challenges relating to the 4th Industrial revolution---technological change, big data, the possibility of attack by robots---and how to navigate them.
+My research interests lie in the challenges relating to the 4th Industrial revolution---technological change, big data, the possibility of attack by robots---and how to navigate them through systems thinking.
 For humans, all of this change generates quite a bit of uncertainty that can be difficult to deal with.

  I am currently in the final stages of my PhD at the University of Barcelona, where I spend a good amount of my time writing about the philosophy of organizing and management and what all this means for knowledge creation and practice, especially strategy and performance management.
 A description of my research activity is on [Research Gate](https://www.researchgate.net/profile/Ryan_Armstrong4).